aaryagopani/RESUME-RATER/Readme.md

 The rating is then displayed to the user

-Python frameworks used is listed in requirements.txt(/requirements.txt)
+Python frameworks used is listed in requirements.txt